nnathan/ngatefortune/README.md

 You will need python3 and a few dependencies, make, and wget.

-To install python3 dependencies run: `pip3 install --user requirements.txt`.
+To install python3 dependencies run: `pip3 install --user -r requirements.txt`.

 Then run `make` and it will mirror n-gate.com and generate the fortune files `ngatehackernews` and `ngatehackernews.dat`.